Azure/iotedge/doc/edgehub-api.md

 ```
 devices/TestEdgeDevice/modules/TestModule/inputs/TestInput/%24.cdid=TestEdgeDevice&%24.cmid=SenderModule
 ```
-M2M routing also can define an [output name](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition?view=iotedge-2020-11#source).
+Modules can also send messages on a specific [output name](https://docs.microsoft.com/en-us/azure/iot-edge/module-composition?view=iotedge-2020-11#source).
 Output names help when messages from a module need to be routed to different destinations.
 When a module wants to send a message on a specific output, it sends the message as an regular telemetry message, except that it adds an additional system property to it.
 This system property is '\$.on'.
 The '\$' sign needs to be url encoded and it becomes %24 in the topic name.
 The following example shows a telemetry message sent with the output name 'alert':
 ```
 devices/TestEdgeDevice/modules/TestModule/messages/events/%24.on=alert/
 ```